MORNINGSIDE HEIGHTS COMMUNITY COALITION

 PLATFORM FOR RESIDENTIAL DEVELOPMENT IN MORNINGSIDE HEIGHTS

 Manhattan’s residential real estate boom has arrived in Morningside Heights.
 Two luxury rental projects have recently been completed: the 428- apartment Enclave on West 113th Street and the Stonehenge with 96 apartments on Amsterdam Avenue.
 St. Luke’s Hospital is selling four vacant buildings for $115 million for conversion into hundreds of high-rent apartments.
 Jewish Theological Seminary recently sold the rights to build a luxury condominium tower of up to 40 stories on West 122nd Street to the Savanna Real Estate Fund for $ 77 million and sold buildings at 3060 Broadway and 415 West 120th Street, with a total of 86 apartments, to investors for $54 million.
-Union Theological Seminary is planning to sell the rights to build a condominium of up to 40 stories on its campus.
+Union Theological Seminary sold the rights to build a condominium of up to 40 stories on its campus.

 Neighborhood organizations want to make sure that the planned developments do not harm the Heights and in fact offer real benefits to the neighborhood, its families and public services.
 Our platform for residential development consists of seven features.

 The height of new buildings should be consistent with their neighbors.
 In the cases of Jewish Theological Seminary and Union Theological Seminary they should not exceed the Manhattan School of Music and the Teachers College residences, which are each 18 floors.

 The exteriors of new buildings should be of the same or similar materials, mainly stone or brick, as buildings in their immediate vicinity.